 We Recommend: Pumpkin Almond Kheer with Saffron

 Spinach, the leafy green is a favourite among many and is great for health.
 Spinach is an excellent source of vitamins A and K, and iron and can help fight bacteria and viruses, thus preventing you from any infections.
 Eating spinach can also boost your immune system and give you strong muscles.
 Plus, this leafy green vegetable even promotes weight loss – so you can have delicious green smoothie daily.
 It will also support heart health and keep you energised.

 9. Mustard Greens (Sarson)

-These crispy green leaves are a powerhouse of phytonutrients and should be on your winter health plan.
-Mustard greens are an underrated player in the green leafy family, but they do wonders to your body.
-They contain a high level of anti-oxidants that detoxify your liver and blood.
-They are an excellent source of fibre, so this winter gets your fill of yummy Sarson Ka Saag and Makki Di Roti if you want to get healthier.
+These crispy green leaves are a powerhouse of phytonutrients and should be a part of your winter diet.
+Mustard greens are an underrated player in the green leafy family, but they can do wonders to your body.
+They contain antioxidants that can detoxify your liver and blood.
+They are also an excellent source of fibre, so this winter get your fill of yummy sarson ka saag and makke di roti.

 We Recommend: Sarson Ke Bhujiya

 Bell peppers or capsicums are a great source of Vitamin C and are good for the immune system.
 Eating capsicums can especially be beneficial for people who have asthma and wheezing cough during winters.
 This vegetable can also boost your metabolism and support weight loss as it contains capsaicin.
 You can use crunchy and colourful bell peppers to make salads – it will not only brighten up your salad but also your skin and overall health.

 Including these nutritious vegetables to your daily diet will keep you warm during the winter season.
 These winter vegetables are very healthy, so whether you like their taste or not, eat them – they will help your body thrive in winter and help you stay warm and healthy!